Irish census 2022: Public to have their say in new time capsule feature

 The idea was sparked because of the huge interest the public has shown in finding out about their relatives' lives from previous censuses.

-It is among a number of planned changes to how the Irish government will collect its citizens' personal information this time round.
+It is among a number of planned changes to how the Irish government will collect its citizens' personal information this time around.

 There will be eight new questions on Census 2022 forms, covering important 21st Century issues such as working from home; childcare provision; internet access and renewable energy sources.